gazingshoes/Musicify-V1/README.md

-# Project Pemdas - Musicify V2
+# Project Pemdas - Musicify V1

 Now with a GUI!
-Made using QTDesigner (pySide6)
+Made using tkinter

 ## How to Use